Margaret Cho's New Act Puts Asian-Americans in the Spotlight

 Margaret Cho has mastered the art of the Kim Jong Un impression.
 With a quick jerk of the head, her face transforms to take on the cartoonish look of glee she imagines the North Korean leader will wear when (or perhaps if) he meets U.S. President Donald Trump in Singapore next month.
 It’s a convincing act of mimicry, but Cho admits, “I do a terrible Trump.”

-Nonetheless, Cho, 49, is at the top her comedic game as she brings her new Fresh Off the Bloat tour to cities across Asia.
+Nonetheless, Cho, 49, is at the top of her comedic game as she brings her new Fresh Off the Bloat tour to cities across Asia.
 From the 47th floor of a hotel overlooking Hong Kong’s Victoria Harbor, Cho tells TIME she’s ready for anything — and after a yearlong recovery from substance abuse, she’s making a raucous return to stand-up with all the brassy bawdiness that made her famous.
 Renowned for her ribaldry, she’s putting on an R-rated show.

 Cho had her first go at stand-up in San Francisco, where she was born and raised by Korean immigrant parents.
 First rising to fame in the 90’s playing a rebellious teenager in the sitcom All-American Girl, she has dabbled in burlesque, music, acting and fashion along the way.
 But it’s this no-holds-barred comedic style — no doubt influenced by close friend and mentor Joan Rivers — that has been her mainstay for the past 35 years.